NicCarp11/research-work-info/Weekly.md

 ## Week 3 · 2 – 8 Jun 2025

 ## **Worked on (last week):**
+- Implemented part of `MESIF.pcc`
+- Started work on the Project Proposal Presentation

 ## **Plan for next week (9 – 15 Jun 2025):**
+- [ ] More work on `MESIF.pcc`: Possibly get first version done
+- [ ] Finish Project Proposal Presentation + hold talk
+- [ ] If time remains: Find some more alternate sources on MESIF / find related Papers
 ---

 ## Week 4 · 9 – 15 Jun 2025